-{\bf (1) A new multimodal STEM reasoning benchmark that requires cross-modality reasoning}: We introduce \textbf{\bench}, consisting of 283 carefully curated problems that enforce strict complementarity to prevent unimodal shortcuts.

-{\bf (2) A fine-grained evaluation framework for intermediate reasoning step evaluation}: We propose a \textbf{step-level evaluation framework} for systematically assessing intermediate multimodal reasoning steps beyond final-answer accuracy.

-{\bf (3) A comprehensive empirical analysis}: We evaluate representative MLLMs on \textbf{\bench} and provide empirical insights into their capabilities and limitations in cross-modal STEM reasoning.
+In summary, our contributions are three-fold: {\bf (1) A multimodal STEM reasoning benchmark requiring cross-modal reasoning:} We introduce \textbf{\bench}, a benchmark of 283 carefully curated STEM problems that enforce strict text-vision complementarity to reduce unimodal shortcuts. {\bf (2) A fine-grained framework for intermediate reasoning evaluation:} We propose a \textbf{step-level evaluation framework} that systematically assesses intermediate multimodal reasoning steps beyond final-answer accuracy; and {\bf (3) A comprehensive empirical analysis:} We evaluate representative MLLMs on \textbf{\bench} and analyze their capabilities and limitations in cross-modal STEM reasoning.
 We further show that step-level scores strongly correlate with final-answer accuracy, highlighting the importance of evaluating reasoning processes in addition to final outcomes.